rabbitmq/rabbitmq-website/site/release-notes/README-3.4.0.txt

       rabbit_recovery_terms (since 3.3.0)
 26171 prevent crash in rare conditions in gm:find_member_or_blank/2 during
       slave startup (since 2.6.0)
+26368 prevent autoheal from hanging when loser shuts down before the winner
+      learns it is the winner (since 3.1.0)
 25850 prevent excessive binary memory use when accepting or delivering
       large messages at high speed (since 1.0.0)
 26230 ensure exchanges and queues are federated appropriately when